zummenix/asm-projects/NoInactivity/README.md

 # NoInactivity

 This is the most valuable program I've ever written in assembler.
 Resets the inactivity timer of the system.
-Useful when an admin has set ridiculous amount of inactivity time before the system logs out an user.
+Useful when an admin has set ridiculous amount of inactivity time before the system logs out a user.

 ## Icon License